US Democrats to announce two articles of impeachment against Donald Trump | DW | 10.12.2019

-Two articles of impeachment against Trump are expected to be unveiled against Trump, according to several US media.
+Two articles of impeachment against Trump are expected to be unveiled, according to several US media.
 They could signal an impeachment vote as early as next week.

 US Democrats on Tuesday were expected to unveil two charges, known as articles of impeachment, against US President Donald Trump, US media reported.